Subjectivity and Truth

 "The lack of conflict between science and religion arises from a lack of overlap between their respective domains of professional expertise--science in the empirical constitution of the universe, and religion in the search for proper ethical values and the spiritual meaning of our lives."

-So, wrote Prof. Gould, science deals with the empirical (and objective) truths of the observable universe and religion with all the fuzzy stuff in between.
+So according to Prof. Gould science deals with the empirical (and objective) truths of the observable universe and religion with all the fuzzy stuff in between.
 "Ethical values" and "spiritual meaning" are surely things to be found only within our own hearts...who can tell us how we should be feeling?

 We're not so sure all that's true.
 Along with many others, we Torah people argue five points: